How to Use Inbound Prospecting to Get More Sales

 SEO is essential to increase traffic to your website.

-The consequences are fewer people coming to your website and fewer people turning into paying customers.
+The consequences are fewer people coming to your website and fewer people becoming paying customers.

-Your organization may offer the right solution to solve the problems of your target group, but if your content can't create a high engagement rate, the likelihood that people will submit their email addresses is low.
+Your startup may offer the right solution to solve the problems of your ideal customer profile.
+Still, if your content can't create a high engagement rate, the likelihood that people will submit their email addresses is low.

-It shouldn't be about setting a meeting or demo or making a sale right away.
+It shouldn't be about setting a meeting or product demo or making a sale right away.
 Form a relationship and remind them of their interest.
-At this stage, it is too early to ask for concrete actions in order to close a deal.
+At this stage, it is too early to ask for concrete actions to close a deal.

-The lead is still wanting to find out whether your company offers them enough value to it to buy or not.
+The lead still wants to find out whether your company offers them enough value to buy or not.

 Inbound prospecting challenges infographic